 When it comes to delivering WOW-worthy, exceptional service to your customers, where do you start?
 Most companies miss the mark by implementing extensive programs or by taking the authenticity and fun out of the customer experience.
 The good news is that when you truly WOW, you also positively impact your company culture.
 Hear from our Culture Chief Sunny Grosso on three ways your organization can WOW now:

 A breakdown of the three ways:

-If your company services small business loans and a client is celebrating their wedding anniversary, maybe that’s an opportunity to send them a congratulatory gift or message.
+If your company services small business loans or low-interest personal loans and a client is celebrating their wedding anniversary, maybe that’s an opportunity to send them a congratulatory gift or message.
 If you have a customer who has made their fifth or tenth purchase, share that information and delight them with something to mark that moment.

 Sunny reviewed ways that you can WOW externally to customers, but the next question is how those changes or initiatives can be sustained over time.
 At DH, we believe happy employees = happy customers = more profitable businesses + meaningful lives.
 If you want to deliver WOW experiences, create a culture where employees have the freedom and motivation to WOW one another as well as the customer.